AMReX-Codes/amrex/Docs/source/running_cpp/parameters.rst

       Note that though the particles may move at relativistic speeds in the simulation frame, they are not relativistic in the drift frame.
-This is as opposed to the Maxwell Juttner setting, which initializes particles with relativistc momentums in their drifting frame.
+This is as opposed to the Maxwell Juttner setting, which initializes particles with relativistic momentums in their drifting frame.

     * ``maxwell_juttner``: Maxwell-Juttner distribution for high temperature plasma.
 This mode requires a dimensionless temperature parameter ``<species_name>.theta``, where theta is equal